IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications follow resource-centric design principles and use [REST][rest] interfaces, rather than service or operation-centric design patterns.
 This carries on from the previous design principles, and serves to provide a consistent and coherent pattern across many different functional areas.

-This decision was made to ensure that the specifications are cacheable and performant, at the same time as being easy to understand and implement.
+The intent of adopting this principle is to ensure that the specifications are cacheable and performant, at the same time as being easy to understand and implement.

 ### 2.6.
 Don't Break Web Caches